 - Is is chocolate?
-I’m always leaning toward chocolate, and most people seem to like them best as well, but I will do a few non-chocolate confections just for balance. *wink*
+I’m always leaning toward chocolate, and most people seem to like them best as well – but I will do a few non-chocolate confections just for balance!

 - Does it have a “wow factor?”
 You know the kind I mean- usually ooey-gooey, pretty, and/or frosted.

-I’ve been told that our cookie bag is the one most coveted at the holidays, so I think my list of requirements is what everyone secretly wants, too – even with all the fruitcake, gingerbread, and sugar cookie recipes out there.
+I’ve been told that our Christmas goodie bag is the one most coveted at the holidays, so I think this list is secretly what everyone wants, too – even with all the fruitcake, gingerbread, and sugar cookie recipes out there.

-When they had cooled, I combined some unsweetened coconut with some sweetened condensed milk.
+When they’ve cooled, combine unsweetened coconut with sweetened condensed milk.
 I know it’s a bit harder to find unsweetened coconut, but the regular sweetened coconut combined with the sweetened milk is just too sweet in this recipe.
 Trust me.